AttorneyReview

 The Best Credit Repair Companies of 2026

-Our consumer-finance editorial team reviewed the contracts, refund clauses, and dispute methodology of the five largest credit repair firms.
-One stood out, and it isn't the one with the largest marketing budget.
+Our consumer-finance editorial team reviewed the contracts, refund clauses, and dispute methodology of five of the largest credit repair firms operating in the United States.
+One firm stood out, and it is not the one with the largest marketing budget.

 Independently reviewed